 Astrobites is seeking new graduate students to join the Astrobites collaboration.

 Please share the information below with your graduate student colleagues.
 Applicants must be current graduate students.
 The deadline for applications is 15 October.
-Please email [email protected]gmail.com if you have any questions.
+Please email [email protected]l.com if you have any questions.